ffwff/hana/DOCUMENTATION.md

 ## Imports

-To import a module or a file, Hana must be compiled with the `INCLUDE_BYTECODE` flag.
-You can then invoke the `import` function with a string, which will lookup the specified module, and execute it in the global scope:
+You can import files using the `use` statement:

 ```
-import("module")
+use [module]
 ```

-If the module name starts with a `./`, it will lookup and import the file from the script's local directory.
+If the module name starts with a `./`, it will lookup and import the file relative to the script's local directory.

-If the module name starts with a `/`, it will lookup and import the file from the root filesystem directory.
+If the module name starts with a `/`, it will lookup and import the file relative to the root filesystem directory.

 Otherwise, it will lookup and import the file from the `HANA_PATH` environment variable.

-The import function returns 1 on once the module has been succesfully evaluated, otherwise it will return 0.
-Modules can only be imported once, subsequent calls to `import` with the same module parameter will return 0.

 # Virtual machine

-Hana is implemented in a stack-based virtual machine written in C. Code passed on to the interpreter will be parsed into an abstract syntax tree then translated into bytecodes which the virtual machine can understand.
+Hana has a stack-based virtual machine written in C. Code passed on to the interpreter will be parsed into an abstract syntax tree then translated into bytecodes which the virtual machine can understand.

 ## Memory management

-Hana uses garbage collection to manage memory, specifically implemented through the [BoehmGC](https://www.hboehm.info/gc/) library.
+Hana uses garbage collection to manage memory.
 All values that are not referenced in the value stack or are not referenced by any of the global objects will be automatically collected and free'd by the garbage collector.

-Note that upon exit the virtual machine is not guaranteed to free out all values, so native objects are not guaranteed to be cleaned up at exit.
+Upon exit the virtual machine will release all memory that is managed by the garbage collector.